nolanwinsman/UndergradJobHuntHandbook/docs/resume.md

 Numbers like those are MONEY because when you do things that save time, that makes people MONEY.

 ## Don't Be Ashamed of your Resume

+I have seen some people ashamed of their resume.
+They don't want to send it to other people to proof read.
+If this is you, you're currently cooked.
+You need to work on your resume until you're proud of it.

 ## Tailor Your Resume to the Job Application